-- 1. Investment management fees were higher in 2021 mainly due to portfolio growth.
+- 1. Investment management fees were lower in 2022 mainly due to lower than projected assets under management that were reflective of the financial market turmoil throughout the year.
 The amount includes investment advisory services for the overall hedge funds and part of the private debt portfolio but excludes fees charged by the individual hedge and private debt fund managers.
-It also excludes fees for the real estate and infrastructure investments, as the investment income in these asset classes is net of fees. - Investment consulting includes fees for fund evaluation, performance measurement services, and portfolio and related analytical services. - 3.
+It also excludes fees for the real estate and infrastructure investments, as the investment income in these asset classes is net of fees. - 2.
+Investment consulting includes fees for fund evaluation, performance measurement services, and portfolio and related analytical services. - 3.
 These expenses include actuarial valuations, consulting for special projects, as well as ongoing actuarial services.
 These costs tend to vary from one year to the next. - 4.
-Pension administration reflects external fees paid for the external pension administration system, including costs related to producing employee benefit statements. - 5.
-Other professional fees include legal fees.
-These fees tend to vary from one year to the next.
+Pension administration reflects external fees paid for the external pension administration system, including costs related to producing employee benefit statements.

-- Other administration includes internal charges from the University of Ottawa, governance costs (pension committee expenses), and amounts paid to the Ministry of Finance.
+- 5. Other professional fees include legal fees.
+These fees tend to vary from one year to the next. - 6.
+Other administration includes internal charges from the University of Ottawa and governance costs (pension committee expenses).
 University of Ottawa internal charges are largely comprised of salaries and benefits for investment management and pension benefit administration staff that is allocated to the pension plan. - 7.
-The 2018 figure includes HST payment adjustments while the 2017 total includes HST recoveries for previous years. - 8.
+The 2018 figure includes HST payment adjustments. - 8.
 Total administration fees for the year were within the approved budget. - 9.
 Basis points: One basis point is 1/100th of one percent.

-Mandate of Pension Plan Committee
+Mandate of Pension Plan Committee and Committee Membership